Early Career Research Program (DoE), (details)

 ERIK database now online

 The Energy Researchers in Kentucky database is now online.
 Please take a few moments to visit the site and register.
 Contact Monica Mehanna for additional information.
 (ERIK database)

 The Power and Energy Institute of Kentucky has received a $1.5M award from the US Department of Energy for "Training the Next Generation of Industrial Energy Efficiency Experts".(Announcement)

-University of Kentucky College of Engineering to partner with the Pamplona Learning Spanish Institute to present an education abroad opportunity this summer, a renewable energies course in Pamplona, Spain. (more details)
+UK College of Engineering in partnership with the Pamplona Learning Spanish Institute offer renewable energies course in Pamplona, Spain. (more details)

 EPSCoR: Experimental Program to Stimulate Competitive Research.

 The Experimental Program to Stimulate Competitive Research (EPSCoR) was initiated by the National Science Foundation (NSF) in 1979 as a unique infrastructure-building effort to encourage local action to develop long term improvements in a state's science and engineering (S&E) enterprise.
 It was created in response to Congressional concerns about geographical concentration of Federal funding of academic research and development (R&D).